 The number of organisations and sites registered with the Eco-Management and Audit Scheme (EMAS) and employees in EMAS-registered organisations are a measure for the acceptance of sustainable production patterns in the economy.
 EMAS is applicable for companies and other organisations that want to improve their environmental performance in a systematic, transparent and credible manner.
-The scheme’s requirements are defined in the European EMAS regulation (EU regulation 1221/2009).
+The scheme’s requirements are defined in the European EMAS regulation (EC regulation 1221/2009).

-EMAS focuses on the environmental aspects of activities, products and services over the entire life cycle.
+EMAS focuses on the environmental aspects of activities, products and services of organizations over the entire life cycle.
 These must be taken into account when defining and implementing processes, responsibilities and decision structures so that negative effects on the environment are continuously reduced.
 Progress is monitored by independent, accredited experts and reported in publicly accessible environment statements.

 EMAS improves environmental protection and can help to save costs.
 An increased number of organisations joining the EMAS scheme will have an overall positive effect on environment, climate and resource protection.
 EMAS builds on the internationally widely used environmental management standard ISO 14001, but is more ambitious.

 After a decline until 2012, the development was positive until 2017.
 However, there has been a slight decline in EMAS organisations, sites and employees from 2018 to 2020.
 The number of EMAS-registered sites in Germany has remained constant but rose again recently.
 The number of employees at EMAS-registered sites grew was around 915,000 in 2022.
 In December 2022, 1,117 organizations at 2,361 sites in Germany were EMAS-registered.